 “Simplicity is the ultimate sophistication.”

-Joshua is not the greatest boxer in the world, but he has certainly mastered the basic boxing fundamentals of good strong and solid jab to help set up his power shots.
-A tight defence with his right hand close to his chin to defend against hooks, while bobbing in and out or circling round to create distance from his opponent.
+Joshua is not the greatest boxer in the world, but he has certainly mastered the basic boxing fundamentals of a good strong, and solid jab to help set up his power shots.
+A tight defense with his right hand close to his chin to defend against hooks while bobbing in and out or circling round to create distance from his opponent.

 Below I’ll look at these aspects of his style in more detail.